ebtc-protocol/ebtc/packages/contracts/test-report.md

     CdpManager
-      ✓ applyPendingState(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ removeStake(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations ✓ closeCdp(): reverts when called by an account that is not BorrowerOperations ✓ addCdpOwnerToArray(): reverts when called by an account that is not BorrowerOperations
+      ✓ applyPendingState(): reverts when called by an account that is not BorrowerOperations ✓ updateRewardSnapshots(): reverts when called by an account that is not BorrowerOperations ✓ updateStakeAndTotalStakes(): reverts when called by an account that is not BorrowerOperations ✓ closeCdp(): reverts when called by an account that is not BorrowerOperations ✓ addCdpOwnerToArray(): reverts when called by an account that is not BorrowerOperations